 Ian Kamm, BSc, RMT

-Ian Kamm has been an RMT for 22 years (Sutherland-Chan grad 1997) in private practice at Donvale Massage Therapy in Toronto and has also worked as a teacher, both at Sutherland-Chan for 20 years, and by offering continuing education courses across Canada and internationally since 2005.
+Ian Kamm has been an RMT for 26 years (Sutherland-Chan grad 1997) in private practice at Donvale Massage Therapy in Toronto and also works as a teacher, both at Sutherland-Chan for 25 years, and by offering continuing education courses across Canada and internationally since 2005.
 Many of the subjects he’s taught have necessitated a detailed understanding of the regulatory obligations of massage therapists in Ontario.
 He’s also held administrative roles at Sutherland-Chan Schools Inc., and sat on a variety of education committees there.
 His membership in the RMTAO dates back to 2002 and a few years ago he began participating in the RMTAO’s school ambassador program, visiting massage therapy programs in the Toronto area to encourage membership in the RMTAO.
 In addition to growing and maintaining his private practice, He has prior work experience in sales, marketing and administration in publishing and the performing arts.

 Alex Kidd, BKin, RMT